hieuDV-IT1-HUST/hieuDV-IT1-HUST/README.md

 # 💫 About Me:
-👋 Hi there!<br>I'm currently a Computer Science student<br>at Hanoi University of Science and Technology (HUST),<br>with a passion for problem-solving, programming,<br>and learning new technologies.<br><br>💻 My areas of interest span across software development,<br>algorithms, and artificial intelligence.
-I enjoy applying my knowledge<br>to real-world projects and continuously challenge myself<br>to improve my skills.<br><br>🌏 Outside of coding, I immerse myself in Eastern cultures,<br>particularly their history, philosophy, and traditional arts.<br>Exploring the rich diversity of Asian traditions keeps me<br>inspired and fuels my creativity in both life and work.
+👋 Hi there!<br>I'm currently a Computer Science student at Hanoi University of Science and Technology (HUST), with a passion for problem-solving, programming, and learning new technologies.<br><br>💻 My areas of interest span across software development, algorithms, and artificial intelligence.
+I enjoy applying my knowledge to real-world projects and continuously challenge myself to improve my skills.<br><br>🌏 Outside of coding, I immerse myself in Eastern cultures, particularly their history, philosophy, and traditional arts.
+Exploring the rich diversity of Asian traditions keeps me inspired and fuels my creativity in both life and work.

 ## 🌐 Socials: